-The following article is also available on Watts Up With That, and was published in French by Friends of Science.
+The following article is also available on Watts Up With That and CASF.
+It was published in French by Friends of Science.

 By Grégoire Canlorbe, Vice President of the Parti National-Libéral

 “The agreement of the Paris COP 21 was not signed to save the planet and to prevent us from roasting due to an imaginary temperature increase of +2°C. Behind all that masquerade is hidden, as always, the ugly face of power, greed, and profit.
 All the industrialists who are in favor of that commitment, which will ruin Europe and immensely impoverish its citizens, do so for the good reason they find in it a huge and easy source of income.
 As for NGOs, when they are not simply motivated by greed, their motive consists in a resolutely Malthusian ideology.
 Their object is to return the world to a very small population, on the order of a few hundred million people.
 To do so, they impoverish the world, remove the power of fossil fuel energies, and thus ensure that the number of deaths increases.”